mbabynames search ✿

 Echo Rose

-Put "noble and strong" next to "rose flower" and you get a name that feels considered.
+Put "reflected sound" next to "rose flower" and you get a name that feels considered.
 Echo Rose works on paper and out loud.
 Rose starts with a soft R, which glides naturally from Echo's ending.

 Echo Grace

-The meaning of Echo is "noble and strong"; Grace is "grace, elegance".
+The meaning of Echo is "reflected sound"; Grace is "grace, elegance".
 There is a natural balance between the two.
 The hard G in Grace gives a clean break after Echo's open vowel ending.

 Echo Marie